osism/documentation/source/deployment/seed.rst

    Execute the following commands on the seed node.

-The seed node is used once for the first bootstrap of the manager node.
+The seed node is used once for the initial bootstrap of the manager node.
 It is sufficient to use the local workstation.
 It doesn't have to be a dedicated system.
+The seed node is no longer needed in the further process.
 The seed node must be able to reach the manager node via SSH.

 The use of Linux on the seed node is recommended.
 Other operating systems should also work without problems.

 Install required packages
 =========================